Honestpuck/apple_complete/README.md

 If you have installed bash completion using `brew` then drop the files into `/usr/local/etc/bash_completion.d/` (or link them) and open a new Terminal window.

 Feedback, bug reports and comments would be greatly appreciated.
+If you want to nominate a CLI tool for me to add to this set, drop me a note or open an issue.